Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Kernel Gradient Descent with Non-Constant Kernels

 The conclusions above suggest that generalization will be good if we start with a large bandwidth, which we gradually decrease toward zero during training.
-Thus, in the early stages of the training, the bandwidth is large, which prevents a small $\ktwobar$, but since it decreases with training time, $\sminbar$ is not too small.
-The speed of the bandwidth decrease is important since the bandwidth must neither decay too fast, in which case $\ktwobar$ will be too small, nor too slowly, in which case $\sminbar$ will be too small.
-However, before proposing a bandwidth-decreasing scheme, we will discuss the relation between bandwidth and model complexity.
+Thus, in the early stages of the training, the bandwidth is large, which prevents a small $\ktwobar(t)$, but, since it decreases with training time, a too small $\smin(t')$ can still be avoided.
+The speed of the bandwidth decrease is important since the bandwidth must neither decay too fast, in which case $\ktwobar(t)$ will be too small, nor too slowly, in which case $\smin(t')$ may be too small.
+However, before presenting our bandwidth-decreasing scheme, we will discuss the relation between bandwidth and model complexity.